Surfing Lanzarote is like surfing on a different planet

 During the winter months, from September to March, the island receives solid ground swells from North to West.
 Quemao Class Big Wave Invitational and other international surfing competitions, take place on the North Shore of Lanzarote during the winter season.
 The South and then East coast of Lanzarote are also full of surf spots, but they are not as consistent as the surf spots in the North West area of the island.

 From December to April, the water temperature can vary between 17 and 21℃.
 On a sunny and wind-still day, you might want to go for a quick paddle in board shorts, but for a proper session, most people feel comfortable using a full-suit 3mm.
 If you need one or want to try out different boards, check out our well-stocked surf shop in Famara.

-Summer months are mostly characterised by wind swells, easy waves on our beach in Famara for learners and intermediate surfers.
-Predominant for this time of the year are the North East winds, which can create some fun waves on the east coast.
+Summer months are mostly characterised by wind swells and easy waves on our beach in Famara for learners and intermediate surfers.
+Predominant for this time of the year is the North East winds, which can create some fun waves on the east coast.
 The reef breaks on the Northern Shore of Lanzarote are usually flat during the summer months.

 Importance of the surfing etiquette

 Localism is the result of global surfing popularisation.
-International Surfing Events, promoted by the global surf fashion industry, are becoming always more popular.
+International Surfing Events, promoted by the global surf industry, are becoming always more popular.
 Surf spots are limited, and always more people are getting attracted by surfing.
-As a result, it’s just a matter of time, when friendly peace & love atmosphere in the water turns into a testosterone competition.
+As a result, it’s just a matter of time, before the friendly peace & love atmosphere in the water turns into a testosterone competition.